davidawad/davidawad.github.io/src/content/blog/ark-capacitor.md

 description: "We debunk the silly idea of the ark of the covenant being a capacitor and do some analysis for whether the physics and history support this hypothesis."
 ---

-# The Ark of the Covenant Could Not Have Been a Capacitor: The Physics Don’t Support It
+## The Physics Don’t Support The Idea

 The Ark of the Covenant is a fun artfact of history.
 One subject of many conspiracy theories is the one of Uzzah, a man struck dead upon touching the Ark.
 Some have speculated that the Ark of the Covenant was actually a highly charged capacitor, delivering a lethal electric shock.
 But does this idea hold up under the scrutiny of physics?
 The short answer is no.